FILESTREAM (SQL Server)

 Encryption is not supported on FILESTREAM data.

 Only the account under which the SQL Server service account runs is granted permissions to the FILESTREAM container.
-We recommend that no other account be granted permissions on the data container.
+We recommend that no other account is granted permissions on the data container.

 SQL logins will not work with FILESTREAM containers.
 Only NTFS or ReFS authentication will work with FILESTREAM containers.